 A large, strong doormat can work wonders in reducing the amount of dirt from outside spreading around the house.
 If you opt for a light coloured carpet, however, avoid laying it near to front and back doors to reduce dirt transfer.

 If you’re bringing home a loop pile carpet, this should be vacuumed with a cylinder cleaner using the suction head only.
 And cut pile carpets should be vacuumed with an upright cleaner with beater bar and brush.
-The extra effort may seem cumbersome, but your carpet will thank you for it later.
+The extra effort may seem tiresome, but your carpet will thank you for it later.

 Spillages and stains are common in any household, so don’t panic if your new carpet is subject to one.
 Spillages are more easily removed if dealt with straight away – so act promptly.
 Blot off all the liquid with kitchen roll or a clean, dry cloth.
 Semi-solid substances can be removed with a plastic spatula.

 Use a clean, warm, damp cloth to remove any remaining stain.
 A dabbing action will ensure the stain isn’t rubbed further into the carpet.
-Blot the remaining liquid with a dry kitchen towel – don’t over soak as this can lead to further staining – and work from the outside inwards to minimise spreading.
+Blot the remaining liquid with a dry kitchen towel – don’t over soak as this can lead to further staining – and work from the outside inwards to minimise spreading. are very east to clean and maintain